 Not in my own.

-But I didn't need redemption.
+But I didn't need redemption, I told myself even as I fought back tears.
 I didn't need my soul to be mended.
 I could never go back to the person I was.

 Afali appeared in my room along with the fourth maid, Megila and the sawbone.
 Her hair was flat and her face pale.
 Even though the mask she wore today was magnificent—spun gold filigree that made up the shape of a stag, complete down to a set of branching horns with green beryls and emeralds set in a circular pattern around the eyes—everything about her spoke of exhaustion.
 While the sawbone rushed to attend to Biluria, she crossed her plump arms and leaned against the wall.

 Whether she saw the gleam in my eyes or my trembling lips, she made no sign of caring.
 "Lord Waryn Eloroan arrived last night without so much as a warning.
 He came with Lady Leah Acavia and Lady Nava Somaer.
 If that isn't bad enough, his guards went missing—we found them drinking with Lady Leah—and then there was the young servant girl who went on a rampage."

 "The little cretin was caught sneaking out and then, instead of facing punishment, she ran for it.
 The whole house was roused, searching for her.
 They found her sleeping in her bed, and she tried to pretend that nothing happened.
 We sent her back to her family...disgraced."